Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning: EXPERIMENTS

 \textbf{Clustering Results} Table \ref{tab:results} shows the results averaged over five trials.
 We also included results for other unsupervised deep clustering algorithms -- Deep Embedded Clustering (DEC) \cite{xie2016unsupervised}, Deep Clustering Network (DCN) \cite{yang2017towards}, DAMIC \cite{chazan2019deep}, and $K$-DAE \cite{opochinsky2020k}.
 We observed that the trained MixMate almost always outperforms the baselines.
 It achieved superior performance while being much smaller, e.g., up to \textit{50$\times$ fewer parameters} for the MNIST dataset.
 The \textsc{init} column in Table \ref{tab:results} also shows that an \emph{untrained} MixMate (with SSC initialized-dictionaries and a single forward pass to cluster the dataset) is competitive with other \emph{fully trained} networks.

 \textbf{The Role of the Generative Model} We discovered two patterns for how factors of $\hat{E}_k$ contributed towards clustering.
 In the first case, the reconstruction loss for a specific cluster was dominantly low and solely determined the cluster assignment.
-This was because each dictionary had learned columns for a particular partition of the dataset (e.g. a particular digit in MNIST).
+This was because each dictionary had learned columns for a particular part of the dataset (e.g. one of the digits in MNIST).
 In the second case, the reconstruction losses for several clusters were similar, but the ``correct" cluster $k$ had a sparser code, leading to a lower energy $\hat{E}_k$.
 An example of this scenario is depicted in Fig.~\ref{fig:samps}.
-For ambiguous data, this implies that parsimonious description played an extra discriminant role due to the sparsity constraint.
+This shows that both reconstruction and latent sparsity are important factors for clustering.

 \textbf{The Effect of Varying $\pmb{\lambda}$} We performed an ablation study by training MixMate on MNIST and varying $\lambda$ (Fig. \ref{fig:sparsity}).
 We observed that clustering performance suffered when $\lambda$ was too small or too large.
 With large $\lambda$, all auto-encoders poorly reconstructed the input, as the number and the amplitude of the latent codes were highly restricted.
 With small $\lambda$, every auto-encoder reconstructed the input similarly well, as the learned dictionaries were similar to each other and thus lost cluster specificity.
 In both cases, the latent codes were either too sparse (large $\lambda$) or too dense (small $\lambda$) and did not play a discriminant role.
 Therefore, both resulted in diffuse (rather than concentrated) cluster probabilities $\bd \sigma(-\hat{\bd E})$.
-This suggests that sparsity plays an important role for clustering.
+This suggests that the right amount of sparsity plays an important role.